 - Provide a consistent and repeating structure for learning so that students know what is expected of them and where they should go to complete assigned activities.

-- Provide a “course rhythm” chart to convey activity sequence and pacing.
+- Provide a “course rhythm” chart (create an editable copy) to convey activity sequence and pacing.
 Explore these course rhythm templates to find one that best fits your course design.

 Organizing in Canvas

 As you are developing the Canvas course, drafts can remain unpublished until they are finalized.
 Among its most prominent features are Modules, Pages, and Files or upload content.